 We work hard to make sure any girl who wants to can join Girlguiding Scotland, with grants so that costs and ability don’t prevent anyone from joining us.

-And we help girls tackle the issues that matter to them, with our team of more than 40 Peer Educators running sessions across Scotland on busting the body myth and healthy relationships.
+And we help girls tackle the issues that matter to them, with our team of more than 70 peer educators running sessions across Scotland on healthy relationships and busting body myths.

 We give girls a voice

-And as they get older there are even more opportunities for girls and young women to make a difference, speak out and do things which look great on their CV.
-We empower girls to become Leaders themselves and make their voices heard on issues that matter to them.
-Our international projects take girls all over the world.
+And as they get older there are even more opportunities for girls and young women to make a difference, speak out and do things which will boost their CV.
+We empower girls to become leaders themselves and make their voices heard on the issues that affect them.
+Plus, our international projects take girls all over the world!